 - the Commission will conduct such inquiries as may be necessary.
 N.C.
 G.S. § 15A-1467(d). - (N) Refusal to Cooperate.
 If the claimant is uncooperative with the Commission staff in any way, the inquiry will be discontinued pursuant to N.C.
 G.S. § 15A-1467(g). - (O) Rejection.
 If at any point prior to hearing, it is determined that the case no longer meets the criteria set out in Article 2, it will be rejected.
 N.C.
 G.S. § 15A-1467(a).
 Rejection prior to hearing may only be done with the consent of the Executive Director. - (P) Reapplication.
-If an innocence claim is initiated based on a case that has already been rejected by the Commission, there must be new evidence of innocence to consider.
+If an innocence claim is initiated based on a case that has already been rejected by the full Commission at a hearing or did not result in exoneration at a three-judge panel, the Executive Director will consult with the Commission Chair before re-opening the claim.